 The quick answer is that it’s simply a lock icon that creates a warm and fuzzy feeling in a web surfer’s brain.
 The geeky answer is that they are small data files that digitally bind a “key” to your business website.
 When activated (purchased), you get a nifty little lock icon at the top of the URL bar.
-Go ahead, look at the top left of your browser… my website has one.
+Go ahead, look at the top left of your browser… our website has one.
 Feel warm and fuzzy yet?
 Feel Safe and secure?
 HA!

 Do I Need One?

 Well, you don’t NEED one… it’s not like your website won’t work if you don’t have one.
-You will still be ranked and found on search engines, but know that Google has started ranking sites with an SSL slightly higher than those without.
+You will still be ranked and found on search engines, but know that Google ranks sites with an SSL slightly higher than those without.
 If you do opt-out of having one, know that your website will trigger that ugly no SSL Certificate warning pop up we all hate seeing.
 This is the only real stinker of not having an SSL Certificate.

 But, how can this be?
 You know that statement is absolutely false.
 Your website is plenty safe!
 In reality, your website is actually vulnerable to attacks… it’s not secure.
 There will be a certain percentage of people who will leave your site immediately.
-If you’re OK with that, then I wouldn’t bother with an SSL Certificate.
+If you’re OK with that, then don’t bother with an SSL Certificate.
 But, if you are wary that you may be losing a potential whale of a client, then just fork over the money and buy one today.
 The only problem is that they need to be renewed each year, just like car registration.
 Damn the man!

 How Do I Get One and What Do I Do With It?